Here’s an English test you’ll actually want to take.

 Thus, this is the perfect test to find out your level of real-life English fluency.
 If you’re wondering whether you can figure out the subtle nuances of conversations or the closest synonym for a word, take this exam and find out.

-This test is unique because it combines the traditional multiple-choice question format along with a written section.
+This English proficiency test is unique because it combines the traditional multiple-choice question format along with a written section.
 It can be completed within an hour, after which your results and corresponding English level will be emailed to you.

 If you’re looking for a test that’ll take your writing skills into account among other essential skills, then this is the test for you.

 English level tests help you measure your proficiency as well as your progress in learning the language.
 They also identify your areas of strength and weakness.
 So if you perform well, congratulations!
 But even if you don’t, that’s no reason to feel bad, because you know where you went wrong and what you can do to improve it.
-Also, while taking these tests, try your best to not cheat or Google the answers (even if you feel tempted to) as that ultimately defeats the purpose.
+Also, while taking these English tests online, try your best to not cheat or Google the answers (even if you feel tempted to) as that ultimately defeats the purpose.

 Archita Mittra is a freelance writer, journalist, editor and educator.
 Feel free to check out her blog or contact her for freelancing/educational inquiries.